GeorgDangl/eeE-BIM-API/doc/repository-services-01/upload_model_service.md

 The following model meta data fields are mandatory:

-* project_name :States which project the model belongs to.
+* project_id :States which project the model belongs to.
 * model_name : Name of the model.
 If a model with this name and same domain already exists, an error will be raised
 * model_type : Type of the model (e.g. IFC2x3, IFC4, XML, CSV, ifcXML, ….)
 * domain_name: Tags the model with a named displine/domain.
 If the discipline does not exist, it will  be created.